22 Steps to Prep Your House For Sale and Sell For More Money

 1. Look up your home address

-In 2020, 97% of buyers began their house hunt online, so it’s important to know what buyers see when they come across your listing.
+In 2024, all buyers used the internet to look for their home, so it’s important to know what buyers see when they come across your listing.
 First, search your home’s address and read through the property’s details to ensure they’re correct.

 If your property shows up on Google Maps street view, look to see if it shows any new updates to the exterior of your home.
 If not, be sure to include the updates in your listing.